-Range of Actual Credit Number of Earned Average Estimated Incurred Loss
+Range of Actual Credit Percentage Granted Number of Policies Earned Premium Average Estimated % Credit at Inception Incurred Losses Loss Ratio

-Percentage Granted Policies Premium % Cred. at Incep.
-Losses Ratio

-·

-0.0 / als als als

 0%

 -1% to -5%

--170 to -370

--6% to -15% !
+-6% to -15%

-i i

--16% to -25% j Ì Ì
+-16% to -25%

 Bigger than -25%

-T 4 1 / A

 Total / Average

-^{} Premium is the standard earned premium at the company rate level after experience rating, deviations and actual schedule credits, but before premium discount and retrospective rating.

-^{} The average credit estimated at policy inception for all policyholders in each "Credit Percentage" range.
+- Premium is the standard earned premium at the company rate level after experience rating, deviations and actual schedule credits, but before premium discount and retrospective rating. - The average credit estimated at policy inception for all policyholders in each "Credit Percentage" range.
 This value may be different from the average credit actually received as specified in the left-most column above.
 [NB: This differs from the 4th column in the projection grid by containing the average percentage credit actually applied to policyholder premiums prior to recalculation at audit.
-This percent should not be used to calculate earned premiums or loss ratios unless the credits actually received after audit matched those estimated at policy inception.]

-- Incurred losses are the case incurred losses consisting of paid plus case reserves.
+This percent should not be used to calculate earned premiums or loss ratios unless the credits actually received after audit match those estimated at policy inception.] - Incurred losses are the case incurred losses consisting of paid losses plus case reserves.
 Do not include incurred but not reported losses (IBNR). - Exclude any servicing carrier or VDAC business.

-3. Large Deductible Policies 211 CMR 115.00: Requirements Applicable to Large Deductible Policies
+4. Large Deductible Policies

+211 CMR 115.00: Requirements Applicable to Large Deductible Policies
-(1) The following features must be included in all large deductible policies:

-(-) - F (a) Only those Massachusetts insureds whose workers' compensation full coverage standard premium plus ARAP would otherwise exceed \$375,000 of Massachusetts premium are eligible, provided, however, that insureds with either (i) at least \$50,000 of annual non-Massachusetts workers' compensation premium or (ii) at least \$10,000 of annual non-Massachusetts workers' compensation premium and payroll in at least two states other than Massachusetts, need have only \$100,000 or more in countrywide workers' compensation premium to be eligible to be written on large deductible plans. (b) The policies may not provide cancellation provisions that differ in any respect from those contained in the standard Massachusetts workers' compensation policy. (c) A reasonable aggregate deductible limit must be included.
-For insureds having less than \$500,000 in countrywide worker's compensation premium, such aggregate limit may not exceed three times standard premium. (d) The per claim deductible must be at least \$75,000. (e) Rates, policy forms and deductible endorsements must be filed with and approved by the Division of Insurance.
-Rates should be consistent with retrospective rating parameters that have been approved by the Division and may not contain "judgmental adjustments" or be combined with any Large Risk Alternative Rating Plan An example of an acceptable rating formula is set forth on the following pages.
+- (1) The following features must be included in all large deductible policies: - (a) Only those Massachusetts insureds whose workers' compensation full coverage standard premium plus ARAP would otherwise exceed \$375,000 of Massachusetts premium are eligible, provided, however, that insureds with either (i) at least \$50,000 of annual non-Massachusetts workers' compensation premium or (ii) at least \$10,000 of annual non-Massachusetts workers' compensation premium and payroll in at least two states other than Massachusetts, need have only \$100,000 or more in countrywide workers' compensation premium to be eligible to be written on large deductible plans. - (b) The policies may not provide cancellation provisions that differ in any respect from those contained in the standard Massachusetts workers' compensation policy. - (c) A reasonable aggregate deductible limit must be included.
+For insureds having less than \$500,000 in countrywide workers' compensation premium, such aggregate limit may not exceed three times standard premium. - (d) The per claim deductible must be at least \$75,000. - (e) Rates, policy forms and deductible endorsements must be filed with and approved by the Division of Insurance.
+Rates should be consistent with retrospective rating parameters that have been approved by the Division and may not contain "judgmental adjustments" or be combined with any Large Risk Alternative Rating Plan.
+An example of an acceptable rating formula is set forth on the following pages.